ltalirz/atomistic-software/README.md

 Finally, install the dependencies and run the app:

 - `npm install` installs dependencies for running the app locally.
-- `npm start` runs the app in the development mode.
+- `npm start` starts the Vite development server.
-- `npm test` launches the test runner in the interactive watch mode, see [running tests](https://facebook.github.io/create-react-app/docs/running-tests).
+- `npm test` runs the test suite once using Vitest; use `npm run test:watch` to watch tests.
-- `npm run build` builds the app for production to the `build` folder (bundles React and optimizes for performance).
+- `npm run build` builds the app for production to the `dist` folder.
-- `npm run deploy` deploys the app to GitHub pages.
+- Deployment to GitHub Pages is handled by GitHub Actions; for a manual deploy, run `npm run deploy` to publish the `dist` folder.

 ## License